 Contact your cell/mobile phone carrier and find out if your (typically locked) US phones will work in London.
-You can also use phone cards to call the US.
-Skype, WhatsApp, and Facetime are convenient ways to check in with home.
+You may wish to investigate purchasing a local SIM card with short-term data plan from a retailer in London.
+Skype, WhatsApp, and Facetime are free and convenient ways to check in with home.
 Additionally, all flats have telephones that allow for incoming calls.
-United Kingdom country code: +44
+United Kingdom country code: +44.